STUDENTS

 Overview

-Xueqian Zhang is a PhD student in the Hong Kong Institute for the Humanities and Social Sciences (IHSS) at The University of Hong Kong.
-Prior to entering the PhD project, she received her bachelor’s degree in Shanxi University and a master in the Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) at University of Chinese Academy of Sciences.
+Xueqian Zhang is PhD student in the Hong Kong Institute for the Humanities and Social Sciences (IHSS) at The University of Hong Kong.
+She received her Bachelor’s degree from Shanxi University and Master’s degree from the Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) at University of Chinese Academy of Sciences.

-Her master’s thesis, entitled “Analysis of provenance and firing temperature of pottery unearthed at Taosi Site”is a case study of potteries unearthed at Taosi Site.
-In this study, she identifies the different component and temperature between burial potteries and domestic potteries.
-And this may reflect cultural beliefs related to death, funerary practices, and cosmological ideologies of the Taosi people.
-Additionally, this thesis also identifies that the different component between local potteries and foreign styles.
-This study provides a comprehensive examination of the potteries used by the Taosi inhabitants during the Late Longshan period.
+Her Master’s degree thesis entitled “Analysis of provenance and firing temperature of pottery unearthed at Taosi Site” is a case study of potteries unearthed at the Taosi Site.
+In the study, she identifies the different components and temperature between burial potteries and domestic potteries.
+And that may reflect the cultural beliefs related to death, funerary practices, and cosmological ideologies of the Taosi people.
+The thesis also identifies the different components between local potteries and foreign styles.
+The study provides a comprehensive examination of the potteries used by the Taosi inhabitants during the Late Longshan period.

-Tentatively, for her PhD project, under the primary supervisor Prof. X. Su and co-supervisor Prof. Z. Chen, Xueqian will continue her research by analyzing the inequality situation in prehistoric Chinese society based on archaeological materials.
+Under the primary supervisor Prof. X. Su and co-supervisor Prof. Z. Chen, Xueqian will continue her research by analysing the inequality situation in prehistoric Chinese society based on archaeological materials.

 Contact